Decklan/Dice-Game/README.md

 # Dice-Game
-A simple dice game I coded as part of Javascript course I played around with.
+A simple dice game I coded as part of a Javascript course I played around with.